 The result is a dark, slightly sweet, and complex liquid that is costly due to the refined and lengthy process needed to produce it.
 Inexpensive "balsamic" is sold in our markets but this is often wine vinegar to which caramelized sugar has been added to mimic the taste of true, aged balsamic.

 No. The fermentation process used to make vinegar (first to make the alcohol and then to produce the acetic acid) makes it resistant to spoilage.
 Because of its acid, vinegar is self-preserving and has an almost unlimited shelf life.

 Sometimes a mold-like growth appears inside a bottle of opened vinegar.
 Does this mean the vinegar has gone bad?

-The growth is called a "mother" and it's cellulose that naturally occurs in vinegar, produced by those harmless bacteria mentioned earlier.
+The growth is called a "mother" and it's cellulose that naturally occurs in vinegar, produced by those harmless -- in fact, very healthy -- probiotics mentioned earlier.
 It doesn't mean the vinegar is spoiled or in any way harmed.
 Vinegar producers usually pasteurize the product to prevent a mother from occurring, but should one develop in one of your bottles, simply pour the vinegar through a filter (a fine mesh sieve or coffee filter would work), discard the "mother," and then enjoy the vinegar.